samtools/hts-specs/htsget.md

 # Protocol essentials

-All API invocations are made to a configurable HTTP(S) endpoint, receive URL-encoded query string parameters, and return JSON output.
+All API invocations are made to a configurable HTTP(S) endpoint, receive either URL-encoded query string parameters (GET) or a JSON request body (POST), and return JSON output.
 Successful requests result with HTTP status code 200 and have UTF8-encoded JSON in the response body.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.

 The JSON response is an object with the single key `htsget` as described in the [Response JSON fields](#response-json-fields) and [Error Response JSON fields](#error-response-json-fields) sections.
 This ensures that, apart from whitespace differences, the message always starts with the same prefix.
 The presence of this prefix can be used as part of a client's response validation.